GehadYoussry/SQL_Project_Data_Job_Analysis/README.md

 order by salary_year_avg DESC
 limit 10;
 ```
-Here's the breakdown of the top data analyst jobs in 2023:
+Here's the breakdown of the top data scientist jobs in 2023:
 - **High Salary Range::** The average salary for these roles ranges from $240,000 to $340,000, indicating a lucrative market for data science professionals.
 - **Leadership Positions:** Many roles listed (e.g., Head of Data Science, Director of Data Science) imply a focus on leadership and strategic decision-making, highlighting the importance of managerial skills in addition to technical expertise.
 - **Full-Time Opportunities:** All positions are full-time, suggesting a stable demand for dedicated professionals in data science.